Safe-DS/DSL/docs/language/common/imports.md

 [Aliases](#qualified-imports-with-alias) cannot be used together with wildcard imports.

 Note that declarations in subpackages, i.e. packages that have a different name but the same prefix as the imported one, are **not** imported.
-Therefore, if we would only `import safeds.model`, we could no longer access the [class][classes] `DecisionTree`.
+Therefore, if we would instead write `#!sds from safeds.model import *`, we could no longer access the [class][classes] `#!sds DecisionTree`.

 [classes]: ../stub-language/classes.md
 [packages]: packages.md